Fed slashes rates in emergency coronavirus move; U.S. death toll hits 62

 “If it looks like you’re overreacting, you’re probably doing the right thing,” Fauci said.

-Even though Americans are not barred from going to the movies, ticket sales in North America fell to their the lowest level for more than two decades this weekend, according to measurement firm Comscore.
+Even though Americans are not barred from going to the movies, ticket sales in North America fell to their lowest level in more than two decades this weekend, according to measurement firm Comscore.

 Democratic New York State Governor Andrew Cuomo announced that schools in New York City, Westchester, Nassau and Suffolk counties would close from Monday, and he called on Trump, a Republican, to mobilize the Army Corps of Engineers to create more hospital beds.